 Environmental Science Courses

 An introduction to winter-specific processes on the level of ecosystems, populations, and physiological adaptations of individual organisms.
 Includes hands-on field investigative projects for each of these three areas in snow-covered montane and high alpine environments.
-Topics include snow pack dymanics, vegetation-atmosphere-snowpack coupling, habitat use by non-hibernating animals via animal tracking, winter-specific plant adaptations, and aquatic ecosystem ecology under ice.
+Topics include snow pack dynamics, vegetation-atmosphere-snowpack coupling, habitat use by non-hibernating animals via animal tracking, winter-specific plant adaptations, and aquatic ecosystem ecology under ice.
 Emphasis on how winter-specific processes constrain dynamics during the growing season.
+(Not offered 2015-16).

 1 to 2 units

-Introduction to the contemporary Earth climate system and evidence for near-future changes, focusing on the role of the atmosphere, oceans and land surface.
-Course includes the use of mathematical models to describe complex systems and the role of policy, economics and ethics in mitigating human impact.
+Introduction to the contemporary Earth climate system that focuses on the roles of the atmosphere, oceans, cryosphere, and land surface, and an overview of how this system has changed in the past and is predicted to change in the future.
+Includes the use of mathematical models to describe complex systems and the role of policy, economics, and ethics in mitigating human impact.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.
-Meets the Critical Perspectives: Quantitive Reasoning requirement.
+Meets the Critical Perspectives: Quantitative Reasoning requirement.

 Basic physics principles introduced and used to study dynamic processes in the atmosphere: atmospheric energy flow, solar radiation, green house effect, large-scale circulation of the atmosphere, small scale processes including clouds and storms, weather forecasting, humanity's impact on weather and climate.
 Laboratory and field experiments and trips will be utilized.